Home Expeditions Antarctica Expedition Guide

 Antarctic Peninsula — 10 to 12 days from Ushuaia

 The most accessible and most visited part of Antarctica — a chain of dramatic mountains and glaciers extending north from the continent toward South America.
 The Peninsula route offers the highest density of wildlife encounters per expedition day: penguin colonies of hundreds of thousands, humpback whales, leopard seals, and iceberg-studded bays.
-This is the right starting point for a first Antarctic expedition.
-Oceanwide Expeditions operates multiple Peninsula departures throughout the season.
+The right starting point for a first Antarctic expedition.
+Browse Peninsula departures across multiple operators on Cruise Direct.

 Extended Route